Lohi-git/CODSOFT/TASK-2/movie-rating-project/README.md

 - [ ] Try Gradient Boosting / XGBoost for comparison
 - [ ] K-fold cross-validation instead of a single train/test split

----

-## 📄 License

-MIT License — free to use and modify.

----

 ## 👨‍💻 Author